Skip to main content

 Configuring a pool

-coflux pools update mypool \
+coflux pools create mypool --type process \

 Launcher types